-i.
+- i.
 Describe the States method for addressing individual problems as they are discovered.
 Include information regarding responsible parties and GENERAL methods for problem correction.
-In addition, provide information on the methods used by the state to document these items.
+In addition, provide information on the methods used by the state to document these items. - SP1.

-- SP1.
 Number and percent of participants who have all assessed needs and personal goals addressed in the service plan through waiver funded services or services funded through other funding sources or through natural supports.
 ODP reviews a sample of records to determine if participants have all assessed needs and personal goals addressed in their service plans through waiver funded services or services funded through other funding sources or through natural supports.
 If a participant's plan does not contain evidence that all assessed needs and personal goals have been reviewed and/or addressed by the participant and his/her team, ODP will work with the SCO to ensure that the service plan is revised to support the identified assessed needs and personal goals.
+The SCO will provide ODP with the service plan approval date that reflects the changes made to the service plan that correct the identified noncompliance.
 Remediation by the SCO is expected within 30 days of notification. - SP2.
 Number and percent of participants whose service plans are updated or revised at least annually.
 If there is no evidence in the record that the service plan was completed, approved, and services authorized by the Annual Review Update Date, ODP will work with the SCO to ensure the service plan is completed within 30 days of notification. - SP3.
 Number and percent of participants whose needs changed and whose service plans were revised accordingly.
 ODP reviews a sample of records to determine if service plans were revised when a change in need was identified that required a change in services.
 If the service plan is not revised, ODP will inform the Supports Coordinator (SC) that revisions to the service plan must be made.
-Remediation is expected to occur within 30 days of notification. - SP4.
+Remediation is expected to occur within 21 days of notification. - SP4.
 Number and percent of participants whose services and supports were delivered in the type, scope, amount, duration and frequency specified in the service plan.
 Using the sample of waiver participants, ODP reviews the individual monitoring tool completed by the SCO and claims for services delivered to ensure that services have been delivered in the type, scope, amount, duration and frequency specified in the service plan.
 If services were not delivered as specified in the participant's service plan, the SCO will provide documentation to ODP of the resolution.
-Remediation is expected to occur within 30 days of notification. - SP5.
+Resolution can include but is not limited to change in service provider, resumption of services at required frequency, team meetings, or changes in frequency and duration of a service.
+Remediation is expected to occur within 21 days of notification. - SP5.
 Number and percent of participants whose records document choice between and among waiver services and providers was offered to the participant/family.
 If there was no documentation that choice between and among services and providers was offered, ODP will direct the SC to follow-up with the individual and his or her family to provide the necessary information.
 The SC will use the service plan Signature Form to document that choice between and among services and service providers was offered as well as to document the date follow-up occurred.
 Remediation actions and submission of documentation to ODP should occur within 30 days of notification.